thomas-k-cameron/articles/articles/rust-string-equality-vs-bytes-equality.md

 # Optimizing Serde or Rust lang's match statement for compile time known strings

-## Benchmark

-Take a look at an example below.
-These are two identical function, and it pretty much does the same thing.
+These two functions are identical, and it pretty much does the same thing.

-However, `bytes_match` will be faster when you take a benchmark.
+However, `bytes_match` is more likely to be faster when you measure the performance.

 ```rust